Bonus payment

 Bonuses are prone to being adjusted or even manipulated to the benefit of those employees who are responsible for reporting them, while they are already planning their leave with a golden handshake.
-Setting up good employment contracts may be a means to avoid that – at least to some extent – but this is rare in reality.
+Setting up good employment contracts may be a means to avoid this to some extent, but this is rare in reality.

-Effectiveness questioned
+Effectiveness

 In 2016 the management of Woodford Investment Management ended discretionary bonuses.
-The decision was made because they concluded that the bonuses were “largely ineffective in influencing the right behaviors,” and that “there is little correlation between bonus and performance and this is backed by widespread academic evidence”.
+The decision was made because they concluded that the bonuses were "largely ineffective in influencing the right behaviors," and that *there is little correlation between bonus and performance and this is backed by widespread academic evidence".